 The primary objectives of our investment activities are to ensure liquidity and to preserve capital.
 We are exposed to market risks in the ordinary course of our business.
 These risks primarily include interest rate sensitivities.
-We had cash, cash equivalents and short-term investments of \$141.4 million as of March 31, 2020 which consisted of bank deposits and highly liquid money market funds.
+We had cash and cash equivalents of \$4.3 million and \$60.9 million as of December 31, 2017 and 2018, respectively, which consisted of bank deposits and highly liquid money market funds.
 Historical fluctuations in interest rates have not been significant for us.
-We had no outstanding debt as of March 31, 2020.
+We had no outstanding debt as of December 31, 2017, and 2018.
 Due to the short-term maturities of our cash equivalents, an immediate 100 basis point change in interest rates would not have a material effect on the fair market value of our cash equivalents.
 To minimize the risk in the future, we intend to maintain our portfolio of cash equivalents in institutional market funds that are composed of U.S. Treasury and U.S. Treasury-backed repurchase agreements or short-term U.S. Treasury securities.
 We do not believe that inflation, interest rate changes, or exchange rate fluctuations had a significant impact on our results of operations for any periods presented herein.